 From Tinning’s Diary: “Mon 30 Aug 43 Shot rifle out on rocks with Ron and Sergeant Major Lasson – hell of a cold I have.
 Lunch.
 In afternoon did some work on the “Pay Parade” picture.
 Did a sketch of Machine Gun position point No. 2 gun – and other sketches.”
 [One of these sketches is seen below as CWM# 19710261-5623.]

-This is a view of the Montreal skyline from the rear window of Tinning’s atelier/apartment at 1178 Phillips Place where he lived between 1947 and 1963 and in which he saw many changes to his beloved adopted city.
+This sketch of the Montreal skyline is a view painted from the rear window of Tinning’s atelier/apartment at 1178 Phillips Place where he lived between 1947 and 1963 and in which he saw many changes to his beloved adopted city.
 In the distance is the soaring hulk of the Sun Life Building.
 Tinning never tired of this cityscape and drew it many times throughout the four seasons.
 The Moose Jaw Museum and Art Gallery (MJMAG) has two watercolour variations of this scene.
 In the early 1960s his view of the Sun Life was obliterated by the massive Place Ville Marie complex.
 Tinning writes in a sketchbook that this building will cast its shadow over Montreal, cut off [his] views, and disrupt proportions of the city.